Chunting/Demo-HelloWorldWSCS/Demo.md

 git push azure master
 ````

-1. Go back to the web site page and hit **F5** to refresh the page.
+1. Go back to the Web Site page and press **F5** to refresh the page.
 Note that the message has changed to **Hello World**.

 	![The updated Site](Images/the-updated-site.png?raw=true "The updated Site")

 	_The updated Site_

-1. In Windows Azure portal, go the website's dashboard and select **Scale**.
+1. In Windows Azure portal, go the Web Site's dashboard and select **Scale**.

 	![Selecting Scale options](Images/selecting-scale-options.png?raw=true "Selecting Scale options")

 	_Selecting Scale options_

-1. Once in the **Scale** page, show the audience the scaling options.
+1. Once on the **Scale** page, show the audience the scaling options.

 	![Web Site scaling options](Images/web-site-scaling-options.png?raw=true "Web Site scaling options")